Byron Brown, India Walton await appellate rulings that might clarify November ballot or make it murkier

 Here's how the cases landed in the appeals courts:

-Hours later on the same day, in a separate State Supreme Court case, Wojtaszek also ruled in favor of Brown, who disputed the petition filing deadline set earlier this year by the State Legislature.
-State lawmakers required independent nominating petitions for political office to be filed no later than 23 weeks before a general election.
-The state changed the date because the primary election was switched from September to June.
-Previously, the deadline had been no later than 11 weeks before the election.
-But Wojtaszek ruled the deadline unconstitutional, calling it "excessively early."
+Hours later on the same day, in a separate State Supreme Court case, Wojtaszek also ruled in favor of Brown, who objected to the earlier petition filing deadline set earlier this year by the State Legislature.
+Wojtaszek ruled the earlier deadline unconstitutional, calling it "excessively early."

 Walton and the Erie County Board of Elections appealed Sinatra's ruling to the 2nd Circuit.